JoannaBy/DHSI2019-Stylometry/daily_notes/13th_June.md

 * What is classification?
 How does it work?
   * Training set vs test set
   * Training the classifier
+  * Cross-validation
+  * Conditions of a reliable classification study
 * Supervised classification with classify()
 * Taking a close look at the author - rolling.classify()